natendaben/NateBennett_MAD/README.md

 # NateBennett_MAD
-For the Mobile Application Development class at the University of Colorado Boulder
+For the Mobile Application Development class at the University of Colorado Boulder.